HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/README.md

 #### Also thank you to the ASC devs for humoring us and adding native viewports and considering other change requests.
 The Helios community appreciates you!

+### Changelog
+1.0.1:
+- Adjustments to "Ramp Panel" and CNI Interaction

 ### IMAGES
 <img width="1919" height="1079" alt="Screenshot 2026-01-21 191657" src="https://github.com/user-attachments/assets/766d10b0-5212-4bd3-a8b9-edcc0ac6e684" />